cloudmesh-community/sp20-516-240/chapter/ai-google-storage.md

 # Google Cloud - Stoarge

 * sp20-516-235 Yasir Alibadi

+:o2: the name of your chapter does not make sense, where is the ai?

 :o2: this is not enough for a topic, you need to introduce all providers on this topic